nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 |  Optional Input  |                  NIL                   |

 - Letters followed by a forward slash is called a prefix and will be used to specify a specific parameter<br>
-  e.g `t/ ` refers to the entry type parameter.
+  e.g. `t/ ` refers to the entry type parameter.

 - Words in `UPPER_CASE` are the parameters that you must supply<br>
   e.g. In `delete INDEX_OF_ENTRY t/ENTRY_TYPE`, `INDEX_OF_ENTRY` is a parameter which can be used as `delete 10 t/e`.